Cubent/Beitha/CONTRIBUTING.md

-# Contributing to BrowserBee
+# Contributing to Beitha

-Thank you for your interest in contributing to BrowserBee!
+Thank you for your interest in contributing to Beitha!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct